Don’t worry … I won’t ‘help’ you.

 When I establish what the issues / problems / challenges, or however someone describes their priorities for improvement and change, I ask, “would you like some assistance with that?” and, “is it okay to change this?”
 We get very clear on what the desired outcome is and focus on what is wanted.
 Then the co-creative and cooperative process of change is set in motion and the outcome easier to achieve and maintain.

-Look at my range of services and if you would like to arrange a complimentary 30 minute phone or Skype consultation.
+Look at my range of services and if you would like to arrange a complimentary 30 minute phone or Zoom consultation.
 Just get in touch.